Now that I've convinced you (I hope!) that mineral sunscreen is better than chemical, I'm back with the most important part—product suggestions!

 8. MDSolarSciences Mineral Crème Broad Spectrum SPF 50 UVA-UVB Sunscreen

 MDSolarSciences is not sold in Canada, but this is a pretty good option for you guys in the US.
 The zinc oxide content is fairly high (17 percent), rounded out with an extra hit of two percent titanium dioxide.
-I'm not crazy about it having silicones, and I haven't been able to ascertain whether they use nanoparticles or not.
+The company says they don't use nanoparticles... but I'm not crazy about the high silicone content.

 Medicinal Ingredients: Zinc Oxide (17%), Titanium Dioxide (2%).
 Non-Medicinal Ingredients: Dimethicone, Dimethicone Crosspolymer, Caprylic/Capric Triglyceride, Glyceryl Isostearate, Polyhydroxystearic Acid, Silica, Dimethicone/Vinyl Dimethicone Crosspolymer, Butyloctyl Salicylate, Polysilicone-15, Iron Oxides, PEG/PPG-18/18 Dimethicone, Triethoxycaprylylsilane, Tetrahexyldecyl Ascorbate, Camellia Sinensis (Green Tea) Extract, Vaccinium Macrocarpon (Cranberry) Fruit Extract, Punica Granatum (Pomegranate) Extract.